Pesonet1/qgis_plugin_base/README.md

 $ docker-compose -f docker-compose.yaml up --build
 ```

 Optionally there is a possibility to store the PostgreSQL data directory inside host machine.
-If the container PostgreSQL data volume is attached data will persist even if the container is stopped.
+If the container PostgreSQL data volume is attached data will persist even if the container is removed.

 ```
 Connect to database from container cli